Performer, writer, producer, media personality

 In 1994, Jamie began a creative collaboration with Michael Smith, performing and recording songs he wrote and arranged for her.
 They created a niche for themselves with a popular series of folk-cabarets.
 The Lunar Cabaret, a performance hot-spot in Chicago’s Lincoln Park, became the launching pad for Pasiones: Songs of the Spanish Civil War, Hello Dali (with Beau O’Reilly and Jenny Magnus) and Scarlet Confessions (with Paul Amandes and Anne Hills).

 In 2013, Jamie and Michael created And the Poet Sang, with guitarist Peter Swenson as guests of the Poetry Foundation.
 The program featured some of their finest material with original song-settings of poems by ranging from Chilean poet Gabriela Mistral, Bertold Brecht, F. Garcia Lorca and essayist Anne Carson to late Chicago poets David Hernandez and Patricia Monaghan.
 Settings of the work of the Shulamites of Lebanon, ancient Irish and Chinese poets are among the selections.
-Highlights from this program are often part of their work.
+Highlights from this program were often part of their work.
 See more literary programs here.

 Working for the Arts